kts2001/kts2001/README.md

 ### Hi there 👋
 ![Main Logo](https://github.com/kts2001/kts2001/blob/master/LOGO-0.jpg)

+My name is Kareem Zahra, and I work as a student researcher at WIMTACH.
+Also a Centennial College student studying Software Engineering Technology Artificial Intelligence.
+I worked with WIMTACH to help the research team define project goals,  user stories, and the extent of project collaborations.

 <!--
 **kts2001/kts2001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.